saachi-surana/rag-project/README.md

 ---

 ### Conclusion:
 By following this guide, you have successfully built a private, local RAG chatbot.
 This system allows you to gain insights from your personal data with high accuracy and full privacy, bypassing the need for third-party cloud interfaces.
+However, you can fine-tune the model by adjusting the temperature value in chat.py; increasing it encourages creativity and the use of outside information not simply in your uploaded pdfs but raises the risk of hallucinations (inaccurate information), while decreasing it makes the answers more precise and factual.